apocalyptech/bl3-cli-saveedit/README.md

 **v1.6.1** - *unreleased*
  - Updated room decoration/trinket/weaponskin alphabetization to ignore case (so "Casino Banner" sorts before "COV Bat," for instance).
+ - Counts of unlocked cosmetic items in `bl3-profile-info` will now include the "default" cosmetics which are always unlocked, so those counts match the numbers in-game.

 **v1.6.0** - June 11, 2020
  - Updated for extra content introduced by Takedown at the Guardian Breach